pierremaw/Tradingview-ChartBot/README.md

 2. The Flask app will process the request, capture the TradingView snapshot, and update the Airtable record.

 ### Tip
 This repo incorporates Docker for consistent environment deployment and Selenium Grid for parallel browser interactions.
-Docker ensures smooth deployment across platforms, while Selenium Grid enhances efficiency by handling multiple sessions simultaneously..
+Docker ensures smooth deployment across platforms, while Selenium Grid enhances efficiency by handling multiple sessions simultaneously.